 But as someone who suffers from celiac disease (an autoimmune disorder triggered by the ingestion of the protein gluten), exploring the country through my taste buds brought its own set of challenges.

 The best weapon against the anxiety of getting sick is knowledge.
 So, as a result of my own research and experimentation, here is a list of foods to eat, and avoid, if you have celiac disease and want to travel throughout southern Vietnam.
+If you want a most robust means of communicating, you can pick up my detailed Vietnamese translation card, which uses local food names and clearly spells out cross contamination.

 Foods to Eat